 Now that you have determined the (exact) probability distribution of this random variable, it might be instructive to simulate its behavior in order to examine how closely the results of a given sample match (or do not match) the long-run probabilities.
-You can use a computer package such as Minitab to simulate the random assignment of CDs to jewel boxes much more quickly.
+You can use a computer package such as Minitab to simulate the random assignment of babies to mothers much more quickly.

-- (n) Set up Minitab to conduct this simulation by naming column c1 "jewel box" entering the numbers 1, 2, 3, and 4 into column c1.
-The numbers in c1 represent the 4 jewel boxes. - Label column c2, "CD." - Next, randomly assign the 4 CDs to a jewel box.
-Sample all four numbers in c1 and put them in c2 to represent the CDs randomly assigned to each jewel box.
-Be certain the MTB prompt is MTB> sample 4 c1 c2 - Name column c3 "match?
-(1=yes, 0=no)" - Set up c3 as an indicator variable (1 if yes, 0 if no) of whether the number in c1 matches its corresponding number in c2: MTB> let c3=(c1=c2) - Now count how many matches there are in this sample: MTB> sum c3 - (o) Now write a macro for conducting this simulation many more times much more efficiently by creating a text file (using Notepad) containing the following commands:
+(n) Set up Minitab to conduct this simulation by entering the numbers 1, 2, 3, and 4 into c1:

 '''

+MTB> set c1

+DATA> 1:4

+DATA> end

+MTB> name c1 'mother'

+'''

+Think of the numbers in c1 as representing the mothers.
+Sample all four numbers in c2 to represent the babies randomly assigned to them:

+'''

+MTB> sample 4 c1 c2

+MTB> name c2 'baby'

+'''

+Then set up c3 as an indicator variable (1 if yes, 0 if no) of whether the number in c1 matches its corresponding number in c2:

+'''

+MTB> let c3=(c1=c2)

+MTB> name c3 'match?'

+'''

+Now count how many matches there are in this sample:

+'''

+MTB> sum c3

+'''

+(o) Now write a macro for conducting this simulation many more times much more efficiently by creating a text file (using Notepad) containing the following commands:

+'''

 sample 4 c1 c2

 let c3=(c1=c2)

-let c4(k1)=sum(c3)
+let c4(k1) = sum(c3)

 let k1=k1+1

 '''

 Save the text file as "matching.mtb."
 [Be sure to make its extension .mtb; remember to use quotes around the file name when you are saving it.]
 In this macro, k1 will be a counter that will keep track of how many times you have simulated the process.

-Before running the macro, you need to initialize this counter in Minitab: MTB> let k1=1
+Before running the macro, you need to initialize this counter in Minitab: